mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 ; optimized code
 ; rsp based frame
 ; partially interruptible
-; Final local variable assignments
 ```
 ([full JIT diagnostic output of **Partially** Interruptible method](https://gist.github.com/mattwarren/06dd970b5364c80d445da4252558a5d3#file-testmethod-partially-interruptible-md))

-Interesting enough there seems to be existing functionality in the .NET JIT, where it will insert `JIT_PollGC()` calls into **user** code, available via the [`GCPollType` CLR Configuration flag](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/clr-configuration-knobs.md).
+Interesting enough there seems to be functionality that enables `JIT_PollGC()` calls to be inserted into **user** code as they are compiled by the .NET JIT, this is controlled by the [`GCPollType` CLR Configuration flag](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/clr-configuration-knobs.md).
 However by default it's disabled and in my tests turning it on causes the CoreCLR to exit with some interesting errors.
-So it appears that currently, the default or supported behaviour is to use thread-suspension on user code, rather than inserting explicit `JIT_PollGC()` calls.
+So it appears that currently, the default or supported behaviour is to use thread-hijacking on user code, rather than inserting explicit `JIT_PollGC()` calls.

 ----